smarchini/hybrid-fenwick-tree/README.md

     }

-    // Two different implementation of rank&select data structure WordRankSelect<ByteFenwickTree> bv1(bitvect, size);   // a sample for each word, maintained into a ByteFenwickTree LineRankSelect<BitFenwickTree, 8> bv2(bitvect, size); // a sample every 8 words, maintained into a BitFenwickTree
+    // Two different implementation of rank&select data structure WordRankSelect<ByteF> bv1(bitvect, size);   // a sample for each word, maintained into a ByteF LineRankSelect<BitF, 8> bv2(bitvect, size); // a sample every 8 words, maintained into a BitF

     // You don't need bitvect anymore, it's stored inside the data structure delete[] bitvect;